-The FL-S Family of devices supports 32-bit addresses to enable higher density devices than allowed by previous generation (legacy) SPI devices that supported only 24-bit addresses.
+The S25FL512S device supports 32-bit addresses to enable higher density devices than allowed by previous generation (legacy) SPI devices that supported only 24-bit addresses.
 A 24-bit byte resolution address can access only 16 Mbytes (128 Mbits) of maximum density.
 A 32-bit byte resolution address allows direct addressing of up to a 4 Gbytes (32 Gbits) of address space.